ydcnanhe/ydcnanhe.github.io/_pages/about.md

 ---
 ### Bio

 I am currently a postdoctoral researcher at The Hong Kong University of Science and Technology (HKUST).
-I graduated from The University of Science and Technology of China (USTC) in 2017 with a BS in Applied Physics, and received my Ph.D. in Industrial Engineering and Decision Analytics from HKUST in 2022.
+I reveived a BSc degree (2017) in Applied Physics from the University of Science and Technology of China (USTC), and received a PhD degree (2022) in Industrial Engineering and Decision Analytics (IEDA) from HKUST.

 ### Research interests